Alisha's Attic: 1996: Alisha's Attic

-They also toured with INXS, and supported Jon Bon Jovi as well as their own headline tours throughout the late nineties.
+In October 1998, Alisha's Attic released their second album Illumina, which produced the singles "The Incidentals", "Wish I Were You" and "Barbarella".

-Alisha's Attic went on to release two more albums, Illumina (silver in the UK) which produced the singles "The Incidentals", "Wish I Were You" and "Barbarella", and the critically acclaimed album The House We Built, a mostly live album recorded with Bill Bottrell in Mendocino, USA.
+A third album The House We Built was released in 2001.
 The two singles from this album were "Pretender Got My Heart" (which was featured in the film Bridget Jones's Diary) and "Push It All Aside".
-Both of these singles featured videos made by Sophie Muller.
-The group released one more album in Japan - Japanese Dream - before they went their separate ways in 2004.
+Alisha's Attic split in 2001.

-Both members went on to become successful songwriters, writing for artists such as Kylie Minogue, Dannii Minogue, Will Young and Sugababes.
+Both members went on to become successful songwriters, writing for artists such as Kylie Minogue, Dannii Minogue, Will Young, and Sugababes.
 Shelly is also in the band Red Sky July.